 |Isn't she pretty?|

 I've waiting to paint Frida on a pair of shoes for a long time.
 It was so fun!
-If you are interested in getting a fab pair for yourself, please check out my Etsy store for more details!
+If you are interested in getting a pair for yourself, please check out my Etsy store for all of the important details.